-- D2: This is a beneficial gear when on bumpy roads or climbing uphill, and it is slippery.
+- D2: This is beneficial gear when on bumpy roads or climbing uphill, and it is slippery.
 This gear gives the engine a quick boost to get out of those tricky situations.

 - D3: This is also known as the overdrive gear.
 It is an important gear to give you a boost while overtaking.
 It generally makes the car move faster.

 S does not mean Speed, as you may have heard other people claiming.
-S, in this case, means Sport mode of the car.
+S, in this case, means the Sport mode of the car.

 Millions of cars right now use the CVT gearbox.
 The advantage of such a gearbox has many gear ratios because of how it is designed.
 So, when S mode is engaged, the car will adjust the transmission to offer the best acceleration.